jeremyckahn/js-project-starter/README.md

 npm run test:watch
 ```

 You can also run the test suite in browsers via [Karma](https://karma-runner.github.io).
 Only Chrome and Firefox are configured by default because other browsers are a little hard to get to run consistently.
+Running the tests in IE are supported and known to work, but are disabled by default.
+Please see the note in `karma.conf.js` in the `browsers` section if you would like instructions on how to run the tests in IE.

 ```
 npm run test:browsers